datalad/datalad-metalad/docs/source/user_guide/metalad-first-steps.rst

 What happened?

-You just ran the ``meta_extract`` pipeline and specified that you want to traverse the current directory (:literal:`traverser:`pwd\``), and that you want to operate on all datasets that are encountered (``traverser:Dataset``).
+You just ran the ``extract_metadata`` pipeline and specified that you want to traverse the current directory (:literal:`traverser:`pwd\``), and that you want to operate on all datasets that are encountered (``traverser:Dataset``).
 You also specified that, for each element found during traversal, you would like to execute a dataset-level extractor (``extractor:dataset``) with the name ``metalad_core`` (``extractor:metalad_core``).

-The pipeline found one dataset in the current directory and added it the metadata.
+The pipeline found one dataset in the current directory and added the metadata to it.
 Since you have done that already before using ``meta-extract`` and ``meta-add``, you have the same number of metadata entries in the metadata store.
 That means ``datalad meta-dump -r`` will give you three results.
-But you might notice, that the ``extraction-time`` of the dataset-level entry has changed.
+But you might notice that the ``extraction-time`` of the dataset-level entry has changed.

 Metalad comes with different pre-built pipelines.
 Some allow to automatically fetch an annexed file and automatically drop said file,